Bright Shield Skipper

 Males of this species, like those of several other species of butterflies, seem particularly fond of aggregating at hill tops.

-The eggs are laid singly on gum leaves or branches or other debris on the ground near tussocks of a foodplant.
+The eggs are white, developing coloured patches as hatching approaches.
+The eggs are shaped like partly squashed spheres with ribs.
+The eggs have a diameter of about 0.7 mm.
+They are laid singly on discarded gum leaves or branches or other debris on the ground near tussocks of a foodplant.

-The species may be found particularly in the hill country along the east coast of Australia including:
+The species may be found particularly in the hill country along the south-east coast of Australia including:

 Further reading :